Fentanyl Patches

 The dosage is based on your medical condition and response to treatment.
 Do not apply more patches than directed, change them more frequently, or use them for a longer time than prescribed.

 Suddenly stopping this medication may cause withdrawal, especially if you have used it for a long time or in high doses.
 To prevent withdrawal, your doctor may lower your dose slowly.
-Tell your doctor or pharmacist right away if you have any withdrawal symptoms such as restlessness, mental/mood changes (including anxietytrouble sleeping, thoughts of suicide), watering eyesrunny nosenauseadiarrheasweating, muscle aches, or sudden changes in behavior.
+Tell your doctor or pharmacist right away if you have any withdrawal symptoms such as restlessness, mental/mood changes (includingĀ anxiety,Ā trouble sleeping, thoughts ofĀ suicide), wateringĀ eyes,Ā runny nose,Ā nausea,Ā diarrhea,Ā sweating, muscle aches, or sudden changes in behavior.

 When this medication is used for a long time, it may not work as well.
 Talk with your doctor if this medication stops working well.